 14. And then Haggai answered and said, “So is this people and so is this nation before me, says Jehovah, and so is every work of their hands, and that which they offer there is unclean.

-15.So now, take this to heart!
+15.So, consider this now in your heart, if you will.
 From this day forward, before one stone is placed upon another in the temple of Jehovah, I will bless you.

-16.Heretofore, when one came for a heap of twenty, there were but ten; and when one came to the wine vat to draw fifty from the press, there were but twenty.
+16.Heretofore, when one came for a heap of twenty, there were ten; and when one came to the wine vat to draw fifty from the press, there were twenty.

 17.I struck you with blight, and mildew, and hail, even all the work of your hands; and yet, you did not turn to me, says Jehovah.

-18. So now, take this to heart!
-From this day forward, from the twenty-fourth day of the ninth month, from the day the foundation of Jehovah’s temple was laid, take this to heart!
+18.Take this, I pray you, to heart!
+From this day forward, from the twenty-fourth day of the ninth month, from the day the foundation of Jehovah’s temple was laid, consider this in your heart!

 19.Is the seed still in the store-house?
-Though up to now, the vine has produced no fruit, nor the fig tree, nor the pomegranate, nor the olive tree, from this day forward, I will bless you!
+Though up to now, the vine has produced no fruit, nor the fig tree, nor the pomegranate, nor the olive tree, from this day forward, I will bless!”

-21.“Speak to Zerubbabel, governor of Judah, saying, I will shake the heavens and the earth.
+21.“Speak to Zerubbabel, governor of Judah, saying, I will shake the heavens and the earth,

-23.In that day, says the Lord of hosts, I will take you, Zerubbabel ben Shealtiel, my servant, says Jehovah, and I will make you like a signet-ring, for I have chosen you, says the Lord of hosts.”
+23.In that day, says the Lord of Hosts, I will take you, Zerubbabel ben-Shealtiel, my servant, says Jehovah, and I will make you like a signet-ring, for I have chosen you, says the Lord of Hosts.”